 3. The number of students taking loans rose from practically zero in the 1960s to more than 1.7 million in 2017.

 Once again, these student debt statistics only concern federal loans.
 No one really knows much about private student loans, even though several financial institutions offer popular private student loans, among other services.
 A professional student line of credit is harder to track because many private banks are involved.

-So, the 1.7 million is the very minimum of Canadian student debt holders.
+So, the 1.7 million is the very minimum for Canadian student debt holders.

 The answer to why we’ve seen such a steep rise has to do with the increasing scholarship fees, competitiveness, and increasing demand for higher education.
 These all combine to make higher education a very valuable “commodity.”

 4. The average student debt in Canada was $26,075 in 2015.

 This is the total average when all students – undergraduates and graduates – are included.
 This data comes from official government studies of both federal and private loans.

 In 2015, around 50% of college students owed $15,300 on average.
 Bachelors were much worse off, with $28,000 in debt.
 It’s the same with Master’s students, while Ph.D. graduate debtors owed $33,000.

 5. Master’s and Ph.D. students owe much more than college and Bachelor’s graduates.

 The higher you get, the more you pay.
 College students more often have smaller debts (below $25,000), with only about 20% of debtors owing more than this.
 On the other hand, Doctorate students are much more likely to have large loans.